jbelien/OVH-Cloud-Snapshot/README.md

 ### Second step

-Create `snapshot.yml` in root directory with your credentials and the list of your instances/volumes :
+Create `config/snapshot.yml` with your credentials and the list of your instances/volumes :

 ```yaml
 ---